-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACTS EFFECT/DESCRIPTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION due to drilling activities and visibility, and - Impact on fauna and flora Local Temporary Reversible Likely - Selected drilling method to prevent dust Community and environment - Noise generation through the use of airborne equipment Disruption to MET-Ganab office and tourists Disturbance of local wildlife Direct Local Temporary Reversible Likely Low Negligible Low (2) Correspond with wildlife authorities and ensure minimal noise pollution especially after sunset or before sunrise.
-If aerial equipment is to be used ensure permits are obtained from MET prior to use.
-Low (1) Stakeholders / Tourists - Visual impact from drill rigs, equipment on and laydown area on site Eyesore due to poor housekeeping Change in landscape Obscuring views Direct Local Short-term Reversible Certain Low Moderate Minor (3) Avoid setting up exploration sites on tourists' routes If it can't be avoided, ensure the site is minimal, clean and maintain to exceptional housekeeping standards.
-Low (2) Topography and landscape - Creation of new tracks and roads Environmenta I disturbance Loss of flora and fauna Direct Local Medium Moderate Moderate (6) Make use of existing tracks if available When developing a new track from an existing road ensure the Low (2)
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF IMPACT EFFECT/DESCRIPTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICAN CE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Correspond with wildlife authorities to determine the best time to conduct aerial surveys, and When possible avoid flying directly over human settlements.
+Neighbours / Tourists - Visual impact from drill rigs, equipment on and laydown area on site Eyesore due to poor housekeeping Chang in landscape Obscuring views Direct Local Short-term Reversible Certain Low Minor Minor (3) Make provision for visual barriers at exploration site, and Maintain good housekeeping on site.
+Minor (3) Topography and landscape - Creation of new tracks and roads Environmenta I disturbance Loss of flora and fauna Disturbance of migratory animals in the area Direct Local Short-term Reversible Likely Medium Moderate Moderate (6) Make use of existing tracks if available When developing a new track off an existing roadway ensure the junction is discreet but is also safe Monitor the condition of the track before, during, and after use Do not needlessly remove vegetation from either side of the roadway, and Rehabilitate tracks after use.
+Low (2)